-‘Look out the Devil has come’ – Managers chilling message for domestic middleweights - Irish Boxing
+'Look out the Devil has come' - Managers chilling message for domestic middleweights -

 “He guarantees excitement and is a massive puncher – we’re going to have some fun as he progresses through the ranks and establishes himself as a pro boxer, because he fears no-one and will be a major problem for everyone around middleweight and even light middleweight.”

-The former Crumlin BC amateur has most recently been seen competing in kickboxing and Muay Thai but will return to the sweet science as early as next month.
+The former Crumlin BC amateur has most recently been seen competing in kickboxing and Muay Thai but will return to the sweet science on the JB Promotion’s ‘Recall’ card at the Warehouse this Friday.

-“I really can’t wait to see him in the ring and he’ll be out very soon on the JB Promotions bill in the brilliant Warehouse – I’ve no doubt his supporters will make a tonne of noise.
+“I really can’t wait to see him in the ring – I’ve no doubt his supporters will make a tonne of noise.

 “He mixed it with all the top lads when he was younger in the amateur ranks and went on to have an incredible kickboxing career, where he won European and World titles,” he adds discussing the Jimmy Upton mentored bangers background.